 4).
 Providing the image: I like to choose from 3 or 4 images- they can all be quite similar- maybe just slightly different angles etc. A great drawing or painting usually comes from a great image so the photos provided must be of head and shoulders only and at least 1mb.
 Photos taken on smart phones are great as they’re usually around 2.5mb in their original format.
 When taking the photograph try to aim for natural light - inside is best as direct sun often results in squinting and frown lines or harsh shadows.
 Surprising someone with a portrait is often the biggest pickle as you’re usually left sorting through facebook images or overly posed pictures- I’m less about drawing someones party face and more about drawing an honest and raw snapshot so if you can get a specific photo for this purpose it’s best.

 5).
 Style of image: I’ll draw whatever you feel comfortable sending me so if you normally wear makeup then wear makeup.
 Statement jewellery or a great collar is also fun to draw.
 I like drawing raw pieces but you can still be direct and raw with a fancy face.

 6).
 Age and sex: I’ll draw both men and women and kids.
 Babies might be a bit weird being super stylised but I can give it a crack.
 Only one head per image- sorry I can’t do a family portrait on one piece of paper.
 For some reason multiple heads throw me off.

 7).
 Payment: Once we’re both happy with the finished drawing I’ll send you a link to pay through the website.
-Shipping is $15 and the piece will come rolled in a tube.
-I’d prefer to ship portraits as organising pickups can be difficult but for any pieces ordered before Christmas pickup from my Fremantle studio might be necessary as the post and couriers are CRAZY BUSY this time of year.
+Shipping is $30 (for Australian orders) and the piece will come rolled in a tube.
+I’d prefer to ship portraits as organising pickups can be difficult but for Perth customers pick up from Fremantle is an option.

 If you’re interested in ordering a personal commission please email email@example.com to discuss details and wait times.